pydicom/pydicom/doc/writing_files.rst

 In that case, the code will produce a syntax error when run, and you will have to edit the code to supply a valid value.

-.. note:: The --exclude-size parameter can set the maximum size of the data element value this is coded.
+.. note:: The --exclude-size parameter can set the maximum size of the data element value that is coded.
 Data elements bigger than that will have the syntax error line as shown above.

 One potential disadvantage of codify, depending on your use case, is that it does not create loops.
 If you have, say, 30 items in a Sequence, codify will produce code that makes them one at a time.
 Code you wrote by hand would likely create them in a loop, because most of the code needed is quite repetitive.
 If you want to switch to a loop, you could use the first item's code as a starting point, and modify as needed, deleting the code for the other individual items.